Loading…

 Laureen Graves

-Laureen Graves is a passionate educator, married to Christopher Graves, also a professor at SUU, with four children and four grandchildren who bring immense joy to their lives.
-As a committed advocate for the teaching profession, Laureen strives to prepare students to become highly...
+Laureen Graves is a passionate educator, married to Christopher Graves, with four children and six grandchildren who bring immense joy to their lives.
+The role of being GG is a most cherished role!
+As a committed advocate for the teaching profession, Laureen hopes to prepare students...
 Read More →

 HK